PSI ToxSIG Webinar: Combining Sexes

 Kate has been involved in PSI for many years but is now enjoying taking an active part in the PSI Membership Committee, focusing on widening out the PSI community.

 Outside of work, Kate is a keen, yet distinctly average, runner.
 She also has two active young boys, so family life keeps her very busy.

-Alexander Schacht, Commercial Director
+Alexander Schacht, Communications Director

 I have studied mathematics and received my PhD in biostatistics on non-parametric statistics from the University of Göttingen in Germany.
 I authored more than 70 scientific manuscripts in peer-reviewed journals and regularly speak at international conferences – both statistical ones like PSI and medical ones like EADV.
 During my career at university and within the pharma industry, I have collected more than 20 years of experience.
 My career focused mostly on phase III and IV (RCT, observational studies, HTA submission, commercialization work) with some regulatory work as well as some experience in the early phases of clinical development.

 I’m interested in a broad range of methodological areas but specifically on making better decisions based on data.
 As such, I was the chair of the EFSPI/SPI SIG on benefit-risk for some time.
 PSI provided my with many more opportunities, which I’m happy to work on.
 At work, I supervise a small but mighty team of statisticians in a large pharma company.
 The virtual work environment requires me to adjust my communication style and focus on my ability to deliver results effectively.

 I’m a happy husband and father of 3 wonderful kids, who I love to spend time with.
 In the rest of my time, I love running and listening to podcasts.